HEI Hotels & Resorts

 HEI Hotels & Resorts is a hospitality owner and operator based in Norwalk, Connecticut.
-Founded by brothers Gary and Steve Mendell, HEI owns and manages over 100 limited service, full service, upper-upscale and luxury hotels and resorts throughout the United States under brand names as Marriott, Hilton, Embassy Suites, Westin, Le Méridien and Sheraton.
+Founded by brothers Gary and Steve Mendell, HEI owns and manages over 100 limited-service, full-service, upper-upscale, and luxury hotels and resorts throughout the United States under brand names as Marriott, Hilton, Embassy Suites, Westin, Le Méridien, and Sheraton.

+History

+HEI was founded by brothers Gary and Steve Mendell in 1985 as a hotel investment and management company.
+By 2012, HEI owned or managed 41 hotels and operated three investment funds totaling more than $1.2 billion.
+HEI's portfolio reached 103 properties in 2025 following the addition of the Claremont Resort & Club in Berkeley, California.

+In June 2025, HEI assumed management of Waymore's Guest House and Social Club.

+Environmental initiatives

-HEI Hotels & Resorts is very involved in environmental stewardship, investing in new technologies to cut energy use at its properties.
-In 2011, President Obama selected HEI to participate in "Better Building Challenge", and the company is a repeat winner of U.S. Environmental Protection Agency's Energy Star Partner of the Year.
+HEI Hotels & Resorts is involved in environmental initiatives such as investing in new technologies to cut energy use at its properties.
+In 2011, President Obama selected HEI to participate in "Better Building Challenge".
+The company has also been a repeat winner of U.S. Environmental Protection Agency's Energy Star Partner of the Year.